harris-chris/Jot/README.md

 ### Adding Function Code
 The AWS Lambda API permits the container to return two values from a function call - a response, or an error.
 These are both JSONs, of no defined format.

-The only place you will need to add your function code is in the `react_to_invocation` function, `in julia-function-runtime/runtime.jl`.
+The only place you will need to add your function code is in the `react_to_invocation` function, in `function.jl`.
 This function can return either an `InvocationResponse` (a return value), or an `InvocationError` (an error value).
 The `InvocationResponse` struct has a single attribute, `response::String`, to which the responding function should pass a JSON-compatible string.
-The code in `main()` will handle the return value appropriately, depending on whether it is a response or an error.
+The remaining code (in `julia-function-runtime/runtime.jl`) will handle the return value appropriately, depending on whether it is a response or an error.
 The `Invocation` object contains the full details for the invocation, but it is likely that you will only be interested in the `Invocation.body` attribute, which contains a JSON of the original function argument.

 The example code currently in the `react_to_invocation` function does the following:
 - Looks at the body (the original argument) of the invocation.